FPGAwars/apio/docs/cmd-apio-preferences.md

 The `apio preferences` command lets you view and manage user preferences.
 These settings are stored in the `profile.json` file in the Apio home directory (e.g. `~/.apio`) and apply to all Apio projects.

+> To review the available themes on your screen type `apio info themes`.

 <h3>Examples</h3>

 ```